 One of the most popular smart thermostats comes from Google-owned Nest.
 The company's $249 Learning Thermostat does exactly that - you install it and control it manually for the first few days, and once it has learn your heating and cooling preferences it takes control in a bid to lower your energy usage, and save you money.

 Because Nest thermostats have an internet connection, they can adjust your heating and cooling based on the local weather forecast - so the heating won't come on during an unseasonably warm day, saving you money.
-In total, Nest believes US customers can save between $131 and $145 per year on their heating bill, meaning the Nest could pay for itself in two years.
+Nest believes US customers can save between $131 and $145 per year on their heating bill, meaning the Nest could more than pay for itself in two years.

 Ecobee claims its system can reduce your annual heating and cooling costs by 23 percent.